dgparent/Second-Brain-Foundation/docs/05-research/technology-research/scenario-obsidian-plugin.md

 ### Competitive Positioning

 **Our Unique Position:**
-> "The only Obsidian plugin that combines AI-powered organization with granular privacy controls and local AI support"
+> "The only Obsidian module that combines AI-powered organization with granular privacy controls and local AI support"

 **Positioning Statement:**
-> For privacy-conscious knowledge workers who use Obsidian, Second Brain Foundation is an AI-powered organization plugin that respects your data sovereignty.
+> For privacy-conscious knowledge workers who use Obsidian, Second Brain Foundation is an AI-powered organization module that respects your data sovereignty.
 Unlike Smart Connections or cloud AI tools, we give you complete control over which notes AI can access and support local AI processing.

 **Key Differentiators:**
 1. **Context-Aware Privacy** - No one else does this